FinTech MBA: Why Should You Consider It?

 Cambridge University has launched various courses for MBA, master and executive students to meet the demand of popular financial institutions.

-List of top Fintech programs in the world per B-Schools
+List of top best Fintech programs in the world per B-Schools

 1) The Law and Business of Bitcoin and Other Cryptocurrencies – New York University